 As also discussed in Note 11.
 "Commitments and Contingencies-Litigation" in the "Notes to Condensed Consolidated and Combined Financial Statements" in "Part I. Item 1.
-Financial Statements" of this filing, the Company recorded an expense of \$8.9 million related to the Caspersen matter, which represents the amount that is considered to be probable and reasonably estimable.
-We have also assessed that it is probable that the Company will receive \$5.6 million in related insurance reimbursement, which has also been recorded in the financial statements.
+Financial Statements" of this filing, the

+Company previously recorded an expense of \$8.9 million related to the Caspersen matter, which represents the amount that was considered to be probable and reasonably estimable.
+This charge as well as a related insurance reimbursement of \$5.6 million deemed probable of receipt were recorded during the three months ended March 31, 2016.
+The Company paid \$8.1 million related to the charge during the three months ended September 30, 2016 and paid an additional \$0.5 million during October 2016.
+Additionally, the Company received the \$5.6 million insurance reimbursement in October 2016.

-With respect to potential additional claims related to funds fraudulently obtained by Mr. Caspersen, we believe that the total potential amount of any such claims to be less than \$30 million and any such claims would be without merit and we would vigorously defend any such actions.
+With respect to potential additional claims related to funds fraudulently obtained by Mr. Caspersen, we believe that the total potential amount of any such claims to be less than \$30 million, any such claims would be without merit and we would vigorously defend any such actions.

 For other matters, including the litigation discussed under the caption "Legal Proceedings" elsewhere in this report, we are not currently able to estimate the possible loss or range of loss.
 We are often unable to estimate the possible loss or range of loss until developments in such matters have provided sufficient information to support such an assessment, including quantification of a damage demand from plaintiffs, discovery from other parties and investigation of factual allegations, rulings by courts on motions or appeals, analysis by experts or the status of any settlement negotiations.
 However, the disposition of these contingencies could be material to our financial results in the period in which it occurs.